hdsu-bioquant/sincellTE_2022/index.md

  While we will start at a very basic level, we would **strongly encourage absolute beginners**, who have never ever worked with R, to complete a very simple online R intro course on DataCamp (["Introduction to R"](https://learn.datacamp.com/courses/free-introduction-to-r)), which will give you the very basic first concepts on what R is, and how to do some very simple operations with it.

+In order to avoid any software compatibility and installation issues the practical sessions of the tutorial will be done using a Docker image, please follow the instruction given in [Run Docker image](#dockerins) to install Docker and run the Docker image for the tutorial before Monday, 13 September 2021..

 ********